 Personal Protective Equipment (PPE) refers to any type of clothing or garment that protects the wearer from injury, infection or other external hazards.
 Salons, hairdressers, barbers and beauticians should already be familiar with some types of PPE such as disposable gloves and face masks, but the increased risk posed by Coronavirus will likely change the way you use them.

 Will PPE be Compulsory for Hairdressers and Beauty Salons to Reopen?

 The latest advice from the government on ‘close contact services’ asks that PPE is worn by hairdressers, barbers and beauticians.
-This should be in the form of a of clean plastic face visor when the full 2 metre social distance cannot be maintained.
-Face masks can be worn in addition to a visor, or in areas where you can maintain the full social distance.
+This should be in the form of a face visor when full 2 metre social distance cannot be maintained.

 Some hair and beauty boards have also put together back-to-work guides that include use of PPE – take a look at some of them below…